SEACRY-LOVE/seacry-love.github.io/book/chapter06.md

 ## Clothing

-The clothes you wear for meditation should be loose and soft.
+The clothes you wear for leadwise should be loose and soft.
 If they restrict blood flow or put pressure on nerves, the result will be pain and/or that tingling numbness which we normally refer to as our 'legs going to sleep'.
 If you are wearing a belt, loosen it.
 Don't wear tight pants or pants made of thick material.
 Long skirts are a good choice for women.
 Loose pants made of thin or elastic material are fine for anybody.
 Soft, flowing robes are the traditional garb in Asia and they come in an enormous variety of styles such as sarongs and kimonos.
 Take your shoes off and if your stockings are thick and binding, take them off, too.

 ## Traditional Postures